Need Help? Call Us Now 1-877-314-4195

 Player points and Benefit Points are two distinctly different things.
 Learn here how you can use each of them.

 Benefit Points accumulation determines your Player Level in Elite Benefits.
 Player Points are earned simultaneously to your benefit points depending upon what level you’ve attained in our Benefits Program.
 The more you play, the higher the Benefit point multiplier is rewarded to you.
-Player Points are a redeemable currency that can be spent at the BlackChip Poker store.
+Player Points are a redeemable currency.

 How to earn Benefit Points:

 You can earn benefit points simply by playing any real money tournament or cash game on BlackChip poker.
 For every game in which a fee is paid or a rake is taken, you will receive Benefit points.
 Best of all, BlackChip Poker uses the weighted contributed methodology to calculate your points.
 That means players earn more credit based on how much rake they contribute to a pot.